tera-insights/passport-challenge/README.md

 # passport-challenge

-[Passport](http://passportjs.org/) strategy for authenticating with a username and password.
+[Passport](http://passportjs.org/) strategy for authenticating with a username, challenge and signature.

 This module lets you authenticate using a username, challenge and digital signature in your Node.js applications.
 By plugging into Passport, challenge authentication can be easily and unobtrusively integrated into any application or framework that supports
 [Connect](http://www.senchalabs.org/connect/)-style middleware, including